Niko Pirosmani: Work

 Pirosmani's paintings were influenced by the social conditions of his time and place.
 There are many works about merchants, shopkeepers, workmen, and noblemen groups.
 Pirosmani was fond of nature and rural life.
 He rarely employed city landscapes.
 He made many animal paintings.
 He was the only Georgian animalist.
-Pirosmani also was attracted by historical figures and themes such as Shota Rustaveli, Queen Tamar, Giorgi Saakadze, as well as ordinary Georgian people and their everyday lives.
+Pirosmani also was attracted by historical figures and themes such as Shota Rustaveli, King Tamar, Giorgi Saakadze, as well as ordinary Georgian people and their everyday lives.

 Usually, Pirosmani painted on oilcloth.
 Unlike other artists, Niko didn't aim at a pure imitation of the nature and paid no attention to details.
 Some of his paintings are monochrome.
 His paintings demonstrate the author's sharp compositional consideration.
 Placements of the figures are frontal, while faces do not demonstrate a specific mood.

 In the 1910s, he won the enthusiasm of the Russian poet Mikhail Le-Dantyu and the artist Kirill Zdanevich and his brother Ilia Zdanevich.
 Ilia Zhdanevich wrote a letter about Pirosmani to the newspaper Zakavkazskaia Rech, which it published on February 13, 1913.
 He undertook to publicise Pirosmani's painting in Moscow.
 The Moscow newspaper Moskovskaia Gazeta of 7 January wrote about the exhibition "Mishen" where self-taught painters exhibited, among them four works by Pirosmani: "Portrait of Zhdanevich", "Still Life", "Woman with a Beer Mug", and "The Roe".
 Critics writing later in the same newspaper were impressed with his talent.

 In the same year, an article about Niko Pirosmani and his art was published in Georgian newspaper Temi.

 The Society of Georgian Painters, founded in 1916 by Dito Shevardnadze, invited Pirosmani to its meetings and began to take him up, but his relations with the society were always uneasy.
 He presented his painting "Georgian Wedding" to the Society.
 One of the members published a caricature of him, which greatly offended him.
 His continuing poverty, compounded by the economic problems caused by the First World War, meant that his life ended with his work little recognised.